numberscope/frontscope/README.md

-If you would like to format your code before you `git commit`, you can run `npm run lint` at any time, which runs [Prettier](https://prettier.io/) and then [ESLint](https://eslint.org/) on the project's files.
+If you would like to format your code before you `git commit`, you can run `npm run lint` at any time, which runs [Prettier](https://prettier.io/) and then [ESLint](https://eslint.org/) with the `--fix` option on the project's files.
 Note that this doesn't simply _check_ the formatting of your files, it _formats_ them!
+(If possible -- there are some formatting/code errors that it does not know how to fix, which will simpy be reported as errors; and if any such are present when this command is run as part of a commit via the standard git hooks this project sets up, the commit will not be accepted.)

 #### Type checking